-Once you click on Add button then the code will be added into the existing query like below.
-Here, two last lines of code have added after clicking on the add button.
+Once you click on Add button then the code will be added to the existing query like below.
+Here, two last lines of code have been added after clicking on the add button.

-Now create a custom rule when VM deleted in your environment.
+Now create a custom rule when VM is deleted in your environment.

-The query for the scheduled query to trigger an incident when VM deletes in your environment.
+The query for the scheduled query triggers an incident when VM deletes in your environment.

 AzureActivity | where OperationName == "Delete Virtual Machine" | where ActivityStatus == "Succeeded" | extend HostCustomEntity = Resource | extend IPCustomEntity = CallerIpAddress